Degree Application Process

 Applying for graduate admission is a two step process.
 Applications must be submitted to the Graduate School and the program.
 When the Graduate School receives your degree application, your information will be made available to the program to which you are applying.
 The program reviews your program application and supporting documents and makes a recommendation to the Graduate School.
 Upon receiving the nonrefundable application fee and a recommendation from the program, the Graduate School reviews your file to verify that the minimum admission requirements have been met.
 The Graduate School does not act on your application without a recommendation from the program.
 Questions regarding the completeness or status of your application should be directed to the program.

-Applications for Sociology are accepted until December 15th and for Criminology until January 10th for admission the following fall semester.
+Applications for Sociology and Criminology are accepted until January 9th for admission the following fall semester.
 Selection is based on transcripts, three letters of recommendation from persons familiar with the applicant’s academic performance, a statement of goals, a sample of written work such as a term paper or thesis, and Graduate Record Examination (GRE) scores.
 International applicants must also submit TOEFL scores.
 Please do not submit information with your application that cannot be used in the admission decision process, e.g. Individual Education Plans (IEPs), medical records, statements from physicians or psychologists, or legal documents.
 Such information will be returned.

 - Three letters of recommendation are required for admission.
 Your references will be contacted electronically to complete a recommendation for you.
 In addition, they should either copy and paste a formal letter of recommendation into the comments section of the electronic form OR mail a formal letter directly to the program.
 The mailing address is given below.

 - A personal statement and at least one writing sample should be uploaded when completing the online application.